Alphabetical Plant Listing

 Carex flagellifera (Sedge) and Anaphalis triplinervis 'Sommerschnee' (Pearly Everlasting Flower )

-• Astilbe chinensis var. tarquetii 'Superba' is one of the tallest varieties of Astilbes and always creates a dramatic statement in the garden, with its stunning, purple-rose, lance-shaped flower plumes rising to 4-5 ft high (120-150 cm).
-They rise gracefully in mid to late summer, on strong, erect flowering stems above an attractive mound of fern-like foliage which emerges mahogany-red before changing to dark green.
+• Astilbe chinensis var. tarquetii ‘Superba’ is one of the tallest varieties of Astilbes and always creates a dramatic statement in the garden, with its stunning, purple-rose, lance-shaped flower plumes rising to 4-5 ft high (120-150 cm).
+They rise gracefully in mid to late summer on strong, erect flowering stems above an attractive mound of fern-like foliage that emerges mahogany-red before changing to dark green.
 This fabulous Astilbe has won the Award of Garden Merit of the Royal Horticultural Society.

 Astilbe Chinensis var.
 Taquetii 'Superba', Chinese Astilbe 'Superba', False Spirea 'Superba', False Goat's Beard 'Superba', Astilbe 'Superba', purple Astilbes, Purple flowers, flowers for shade